 • CHAMP Walkdown at a dual unit PWR in the USA: Both units inside and outside containment (2014)

 As requested, work can be performed under FAI’s QA program which is regularly audited and is compliant with 10CFR50 Appendix B and FAI’s ISO 9001 certification.
 Typically the CHAMP walkdowns are not performed to our QA program.
 However, they can be if requested.
 (Pictured right, Un-insulated accumulators next to Cable/Conduit)

 The Cable Health Aging Management Program (CHAMP) of Fauske & Associates LLC (FAI), an affiliate of the Westinghouse Electric Company, provides several services including experience performing plant cable walkdowns.
-To discuss your specific issues and how we can assist you, please email email@example.com, www.fauske.com.
+To discuss your specific issues and how we can assist you, please contact us at email@example.com, (630) 323-8750, www.fauske.com.